Harry Potter and the Philosopher's Stone

 Quick summary and important considerations

-This is a magical story about a boy who finds out he's a wizard and goes to a special school to learn spells.
-He makes great friends and discovers secrets about his past while facing a dark enemy.
+This is the story of Harry, a boy who finds out he's a wizard and goes to a magical school.
+He makes great friends and learns about his past while facing a dark wizard.

 Content Warnings